What You Will Learn in This Article

 - Importance of Sufficient Stomach Acid to Produce Enzymes

 When I was in private practice, a few key changes moved the needle for my clients.
-The Elimination Diet (I explain this diet in the free online workshop called How to Use Food to Rebalance Your Hormones), improving stomach acid, and adding enzymes were the holy trio.
+The Elimination Diet (I explain this diet in my book, Cooking for Hormones Balance), improving stomach acid, and adding enzymes were the holy trio.
 These steps would put my clients on a fast track to healing which was encouraging for them and me.

 Many of my clients saw major health changes in a matter of days when adding digestive enzymes.
-The main improvements were: feeling lighter, having more energy and mental clarity, having less gas and constipation, better sleep (how surprising, right?!) and losing weight.
+The main improvements were: feeling lighter, having more energy and mental clarity, having less gas and constipation, better sleep, and losing weight.
 When they took the enzymes for more than a few weeks, many came back saying that they could now tolerate foods they were previously sensitive to (I’m not talking about allergic reactions but an IgG food intolerance).

 The benefits of digestive enzymes are significant, so let’s dive right in.

 Think of enzymes as catalysts—they help promote the occurrence of a chemical reaction, but they themselves are not affected in the process.
 They can speed up chemical reactions in the body by 100 million to 10 billion times.